Lettuce vs. Cabbage. Which one is a healthier vegetable?

 Even though these vegetables are slightly acidic, they are not acid-forming.
 Based on the potential renal acid load (PRAL), the acidity of lettuce is -3.1, making it alkaline-forming.
 The PRAL of cabbages has been calculated to be -2.8: also alkaline.
 The PRAL shows the capacity of the food to produce acids or bases inside the organism.

 Vegetables are known for their positive effects on weight loss diets.
 Like most vegetables, lettuce and cabbage are also low-calorie foods, rich in dietary fiber.
-Cabbage has more calories than lettuce, but it also has more than twice the amount of dietary fiber.
+Cabbage has more than twice the amount of dietary fiber.

 Increased vegetable consumption prevents long-term weight gain and provides further food-specific guidance for the prevention of obesity, a primary risk factor for type 2 diabetes, cardiovascular diseases, cancers, and many other health conditions (3).